cristian-sima/Wisply/README.md

 ## Gettings started

 We tested Wisply and we ensure you that it works on two main operating systems: Microsoft Windows (10) and Ubuntu.
-We provide bellow the details for how to set up and install Wisply.
+We provide bellow the details of how to set up and install Wisply on your system.

 ## Ubuntu